nobrefelipe/Vue.js-Dynamic-Form-Component/README.md

 <a href="http://jsfiddle.net/v8rvnz6d/" target="_blank" title="See demo on Fiddle">Demo</a>

-#### Usage
+### Usage

 Import the component then use it passing the form map as a prop:

 `<dynamic-form :form="form"></dynamic-form>`

-#### Form Structure Sample
+### Form Structure Sample

-For now the form.json maps to input type text, submit, search, password, checkbox and radio.
+For now the `form.json` maps to input type text, submit, search, password, checkbox and radio.
 With the latest two able to be grouped.

 ```
 [

     {"type": "text", "value": "A text input", "label": "A text input"},
     {"type": "submit", "value": "button", "label": ""},
+    {"type": "password", "value": "mypass", "label": "password"},
     {"type": "search", "value": "A search input", "label": "A search input"},
     {"type": "checkbox", "value": "checkbox", "label": "A single checkbox"},
     {"type": "radio", "value": "radio", "label": "A single radio"},